Starboy12345/git-demo/README.md

 # git-demo
-Going through git essentials commands and adding a file with a summary of each of them
+Going through git essentials commands and adding a file with a summary of each of them .Well it seems funny right .Hell YEAH, LET'S D THIS